libis/steunpunt-omeka-s/modules/AdvancedSearch/README.md

 - [ ] Add hidden query to site settings.
 - [ ] DateRange field (_dr) may not appear in the type of index in mapping.
 - [ ] Use omeka selects option values by default for classes, templates, item sets, sites.
+- [ ] Create index for Soundex and non-English algorithms.
+- [ ] Remove SearchingForm?

 Warning